PoisonousBelief/VANET_truth_discovery_simulation_platform/README.md

 - matplotlib >= 3.1

 ## Getting Stared
+### Download complete dataset
+Due to the file size limitation, the dataset file in this repertory contain only a part of data.
+The complete dataset file can be download from https://opendata.pku.edu.cn/dataset.xhtml?persistentId=doi:10.18170/DVN/WSXCNM.
+You need to rename the complete dataset file to 'poidata.json' and replace the previous file.

 ### Seting parameters
 The parameters is in "param.json" file.
 The default parameters are as follows: